 The South Pool has also been in cracking form.
 The corner pegs are the best pegs and you can expect pleasure bags of over 100lb featuring some lovely bream to 5lb.
 Try this lake in the evening with bread or dog biscuit on the surface to catch some of the double-figured carp that feature in this lake.

 The North Pool - this might sound repetitive but this lake is also in great form!
 The right-hand side of the peninsula, the ever reliable ‘Hovis’ pegs at the end of the peninsula and pegs 23-25 have been the ‘hot’ areas.
 Small pieces of luncheon meat have been the best hook bait to tempt the many pasty-sized carp in this lake.
 Floating bread to the island has also been working consistently well.
 Try a 14-16 hook with a 4lb bottom line.

 Rushcombe Lake – lots of pleasure bags of around 70-80lbs are coming out here.
 Keep it light with a 16-18 hook with bread, luncheon meat and pellet being the best hook bait.
 Micropellets are the best feed.
 The most consistent areas are still either side of the bridge.

-In the Carp Lake the larger carp are proving tough to catch at the moment.
-However, the good head of pasty-sized carp are being caught regularly.
-We don’t charge for extra rods so it’s a good tip to put one rod out lighter than you would normally fish the specimen lake to target these fish.
+In the Carp Lake the larger carp are still proving to be a challenge but they are mostly being caught on the surface with bread and dog biscuit in the evening.
+If you scale down a bit, a good head of pasty-sized carp are being caught regularly.
+Remember, we don’t charge for extra rods so try putting out one rod lighter than you would normally fish this lake to target these fish.

 Don’t forget, you can now follow us on Twitter and Facebook for all the latest news and photos.